SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

   <a href="https://dev.to/juanbelieni/creating-an-alias-for-deleting-useless-git-branches-105j"> Image credit </a>
 </p>

 Each branch can contain code that are not present on other branches.
-This is usefull when you are many developers working together on the same project.
+This is useful when you are many developers working together on the same project.

 ## Exercises